Backup Best Practices for MSPs

 Usually, users’ work data is concentrated on desktop PCs and in app-related document folders.
 That’s why many IT specialists think that it is enough to back up these directories regularly and instruct users where to save the files.
 In practice, however, users don’t always stick to these rules, so you should follow additional backup best practices to protect user data.

 - Some documents remain unchanged for a long time and then are suddenly updated with business-crucial information.
 If you use hybrid cloud backup and have a central backup server, enable the real-time backup feature in MSP360 Backup to update files right after modification.
 This will reduce RPO to zero.
 To prevent access errors, make sure you forbid MSP360 Backup from copying files opened in other apps.

-- Specify appropriate retention settings depending on the type of data being backed up, the type of backup storage being used and compliance regulations which might require data to be archived for a certain length of time.
+- Specify appropriate retention settings depending on the type of data being backed up, the type of backup storage being used, and compliance regulations that might require data to be archived for a certain length of time.
 (Learn more in this article: Backup Retention and Scheduling Best Practices.)

 - Use descriptive backup plan names so that you understand what exactly you are backing up.
 This makes it easy to recover data later.

 Find more backup recommendations in our article about file-level backup: